ShonP40/ESPRoomba/README.md

 - Ability to report more advanced sensors (Battery temperature & voltage, General power usage and Motor currents)
 - Ability to restart and power off the `iRobot®`
 - Can be hooked into Home Assistant’s `Template Vacuum` configuration
+- Broadcasts a Bluetooth iBeacon (can be used to track the iRobot®'s location using [ESPresense](https://espresense.com))

 # Software Requirements
 - Home Assistant